TomFinet/tomos/README.md

-# Tomos: the OS made for Tom's by Tom's

-A pedagogical operating system for the x86 architecture.
+# Tomos: easy to use x86 memory management kernel

+A x86 memory manager which has:

+- [x] page-frame allocator.
+- [x] SLAB allocator.
+- [x] unit tests.

 ## How to run it.